 Numbers employed increased to 41,500 and one month military training was introduced.
 Further, two types of uniforms similar to military uniforms were issued.
 A reasonable salary was paid for the employees.
 A military officer (Rear Admiral Rank) was appointed as the Director General of the Civil Security Department.

-The first Director General appointed was Rear Admiral Dr. Sarath Weerasekare & Second Director General was Rear Admiral Ananda Pieris.
-The Director General at present is Mr. Chandrarathne Pallegama.
-Approximately, 69 officers from the Armed Services and Police were attached for better administration.
+The first Director General appointed was Rear Admiral Dr. Sarath Weerasekare & The Director General at present is Rear Admiral Ananda Pieris.
+Approximately, 58 officers from the Armed Services and Police were attached for better administration.